Robertson County DWI Court Process

 In Robertson County, DUI cases are typically handled by the Robertson County Criminal Court.

-Court Location(s) and Hours: The location and operating hours of the Robertson County Criminal Court can vary.
-It is essential to confirm this information directly with the Robertson County Clerk's Office.
+- Hours: It is essential to confirm operating hours directly with the Robertson County Clerk's Office.
 You can typically find this information online or by calling the Clerk's Office.
 Look for the specific court handling misdemeanor or felony cases, as DUI charges can fall under either category depending on the circumstances.

-How to Find Your Court Date: Your court date will be listed on the citation or paperwork you received at the time of your arrest.
+- How to Find Your Court Date: Your court date will be listed on the citation or paperwork you received at the time of your arrest.
 If you have misplaced this information, contact the Robertson County Clerk's Office.
 You may need to provide your name, date of birth, and the citation number (if available) to retrieve your court date.
-Some counties offer online portals to search for court dates, so check the Robertson County website for available resources.

 The Court Process Timeline